PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 States report their CMS416 counts in three types of enrollee categories: categorically needy (CN), medically needy (MN), and total.
 The categorically needy category includes most enrollees -- it denotes those people eligible for EPSDT benefits by virtue of their age and income categories.
 Medically needy enrollees are those receiving assistance paying medical costs through optional state programs outside of the regular EPSDT program.
 Many states will show zeros across their MN values because they do not offer MN benefits.
 A good explanation of the difference is found at the [West Virginia Department of Health and Human Resources](https://www.wvdhhr.org/bcf/policy/imm/new_manual/immanual/manual_pdf_files/chapter_16/ch16_4%20.pdf).

 CMS416 reports capture data across 7 age groups: under 1, 1--2, 3--5, 6--9, 10--14, 15--18, 19--20, as well as a total aggregation column.
 A double-dash has been used instead of single dash here to avoid a spreadsheet assuming a date format.
 We deleted the "Total" age column so that to obtain the total we must add up all the separate ages together.
-Otherwise we risk double-counting people when we sum across the age column in Tableau.
+Otherwise, we risk double-counting people when we sum across the age column in Tableau.

 The different 'lines' in the original dataset reflect different lines on the CMS416 submission form.
 We added a shorthand version of each line to make it easier to read.